top of page

 This Family Photo Cartoon Drawing was done recently at a wedding in Fort Walton Beach, FL

-note the likenesses of ALL ages
+Note the likenesses of ALL ages (not everyone can draw children or babies!)

 The MOST important part of style is whether the artwork actually looks like the person sitting there.
 This is called a likeness.

-No matter how creative or stylized the work is, if it doesn’t capture the person, it misses the point.
-A strong live artist keeps their style while still making each guest instantly recognizable—and that’s what makes the piece meaningful and worth keeping.
+A good live artist keeps their style while still making each guest instantly recognizable—and that’s what makes the piece meaningful and worth keeping.

 a couple laughs at their fun caricature that captures their likeness